Alioune96/Alioune96/README.md

 Hi, My name is Alioune Diasse.
 Currently on the quest to be the best programmer i can be possible be!

-    I'm looking to collaborate with like minded individuals who are on the same quest as me.
+    I'm looking to collaborate with like minded individuals, who are on the same quest as me.

     Feel free to reach out through github or aliounediasse1996@yahoo.com